cloudlinux/imunifyav-doc/docs/stand_alone_mode/README.md

 # Stand-alone version of ImunifyAV(+) (non-panel, generic panel integration)

-Below you can find the steps to install and run ImunifyAV, in stand-alone mode, or within any hosting panel.
+Below you can find the steps to install and run ImunifyAV(+), in stand-alone mode, or within any hosting panel.

 #### Requirements